-Equipment is assessed daily as part of routine inspection by the Premises Manager.
-Any permanent playground equipment will be risk assessed.
+Equipment is assessed daily as part of routine inspection by the site controller Any permanent playground equipment will be risk assessed.

-PE equipment
+26.1 PE equipment

 Pupils are taught how to carry out and set up PE equipment safely and efficiently.
 Staff check that equipment is set up safely.